Teroldego: Jewel of the Italian Alps

 But leave it to Chianti Classico to fashion a more complex, sophisticated, and profound interpretation of the Sangiovese grape.
 There are approximately 70,000 hectares under vine, including the sub-regions of Castellina in Chianti, Gaiole in Chianti, Greve in Chianti, and Radda in Chianti.
 The local climate is continental with significant day-night temperature variation, generally low winter temperatures – below 4-5°C – and hot, dry summers, often reaching over 35°.
 Geologically, the land is a mix of clay schists (marl), with layers of clay, alberese (limestone), and sandstone.
 This terroir is ideally suited for transforming the difficult, high-acid Sangiovese into a wine of supreme quality.

 At its best, top-of-the-range Chianti is complex, savory, and richly tannic.
-In its youth, flavors of cherry, strawberry, fig, and plum will emerge.
+In its youth, cherry, strawberry, fig, and plum flavors will emerge.
 With age, Chianti Classico develops a gorgeous range of tertiary sensations: leather, tobacco, forest floor, truffle, woodsmoke, and oregano.
 It manages to be both sumptuous and refreshing to the core.
 It is also sorely undervalued, as even the best bottles of Chianti Classico are sold for under $50.

 Chianti Classico’s fiercest rival is Brunello di Montalcino.
 It commands higher prices and has cultivated a more passionate following among the world’s wealthy collectors.
 Yet, in the 1970s, Montalcino was the poorest hilltop village in southern Tuscany.
 After the Banfi family invested heavily in the 1980s, US consumers started to really get a taste for this singular and powerful expression of Sangiovese.

-By law, all Brunello di Montalcino must be a 100% Sangiovese wine.
-The hotter, drier climate of Montalcino, found south of Siena, produces a muscular, powerful version of this grape.
+By law, all Brunello di Montalcino must be 100% Sangiovese wine.
+Montalcino’s hotter, drier climate, found south of Siena, produces a muscular, powerful version of this grape.
 It is the antithesis of light and acidic Sangiovese, often found in the wider Chianti zone.
 Long summers and warm autumn temperatures typically engender high alcohol levels – the average being 14.5% – and formidable tannins.
 A deft touch is needed to tame this raw strength, which can sometimes threaten to overwhelm the fruit’s purity.
 But at its best, Brunello di Montalcino is magnificent.
 A classic example of the genre will have an almost indestructible quality.
 Critics talk of bottles from the 1950s that are bright, fresh, and energetic.
 Older vintages boast a complexity of flavor that is unrivaled in Italy.
 Game, damson, plum, garrigue – the aromatic diversity is heavenly.

 That said, Brunello does not have the Montalcino region to itself.
-The appellation of Sant’Antimo (same boundaries as Brunello, but different designation) is used for wines based on imported varieties like Cabernet Sauvignon and Syrah.
+The appellation of Sant’Antimo (same boundaries as Brunello, but a different designation) is used for wines based on imported varieties like Cabernet Sauvignon and Syrah.
 Rosso di Montalcino is reserved for younger versions of this mighty wine style, aged for a period of one year before bottling.
 It tends to be softer, lighter, and cleaner—a more approachable version of the original.

 Of course, much of Brunello and Rosso di Montalcinos’ stylistic cues will depend on the terroir.
 Altitude and soil vary considerably – elevations range from 100 to 500 meters above sea level.
-The hottest zones are in the Val d’Orcia in the south, while the hilltop vineyards which flank the village of Montalcino produce the most long-lived, elegant wines.
+The hottest zones are in the Val d’Orcia in the south, while the hilltop vineyards that flank the village of Montalcino produce the most long-lived, elegant wines.

 Sangiovese also finds a welcome home in the proliferation of Super Tuscan labels being made across Italy today.
 In 1975, the Antinori family launched Tignanello, Chianti’s first Super Tuscan.
 Before too long, imitations were spreading like wildfire in Chianti, Montalcino, and in the coastal region of the Maremma.
-The best examples are powerful wines, with an international slant and deeper color than a typical Chianti Classico.
+The best examples are powerful wines with an international slant and deeper color than a typical Chianti Classico.
 Yet the waters are murky in this regard, as Chianti Classico also allows a certain percentage of Cabernet Sauvignon and Merlot into the blends.
 Often the difference between a good Chianti and its Super Tuscan counterpart is the nomenclature.

 Nevertheless, growers in California and Australia have been enjoying notable success with the grape.
 The style is often riper and more voluptuous than a Chianti equivalent, and the wines undeniably lack the finesse of the best Italian examples.
 But one suspects a hint of cultural chauvinism when Tuscans dismiss outsiders’ attempts to develop a relationship with the grape.
 In any case, these wines represent a small percentage of the volume of Sangiovese being cultivated today.
 In that sense, Antinori has a valid point.
 Tuscany does not hold a monopoly on high-quality Sangiovese anymore.
 Collectors and sybarites would rarely look outside of Italy for authentic and terroir-driven interpretations of this magnificent grape.